Pabitra-33/FrontWeavers/README.md

 - 💡 Clean code and folder structure for easy navigation.

 ## 🧑‍💻 Use Cases

-- Strengthen your core HTML/CSS knowledge.
+- Strengthening your core HTML/CSS knowledge.

-- Build a portfolio of mini front-end projects.
+- Build simple portfolio of mini front-end projects.

 - Use as a starter template for UI challenges or creative designs.

-- Learn how to build responsive, aesthetic web pages.
+- Learn how to build responsive, aesthetic web pages in frontend.

 - Ideal for college assignments, workshops, or bootcamps.